-Our board of directors has adopted a non-employee director compensation policy.
+In 2023, our Board adopted an amended and restated non-employee directors compensation policy.
 The policy is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
-Under the policy, our nonemployee directors will be eligible to receive cash retainers (which will be prorated for partial years of service) and equity awards as set forth below:
+Under the amended and restated policy, our non-employee directors will be eligible to receive cash retainers (which will be prorated for partial years of service) and equity awards as set forth below:

-Annual Retainer for Board Membership Annual service on the board of directors \$ 40,000 Additional retainer for annual service as non-executive chairperson or lead director of the board of directors \$ 30,000 Additional Annual Retainer for Committee Membership Annual service as audit committee chairperson \$ 15,000 Annual service as member of the audit committee (other than chair) \$ 7,500 Annual service as compensation committee chairperson \$ 10,000 Annual service as member of the compensation committee (other than chair) \$ 5,000 Annual service as nominating and corporate governance committee chairperson \$ 8,000 Annual service as member of the nominating and corporate governance committee (other than chair) \$ 4,000 Annual service as research and development committee chairperson \$ 8,000 Annual service as member of the research and development committee (other than chair) \$ 4,000
+Bet fore December 4, 2023 As of December 4, 2023 Annual Retainer for Board Membership Annual service on the Board \$ 40,000 \$ 40,000 Additional retainer for annual service as non-executive chairperson or lead director of the Board \$ 30,000 \$ 30,000 Additional Annual Retainer for Committee Membership Annual service as audit committee chairperson \$ 15,000 \$ 17,000 Annual service as member of the audit committee (other than chair) \$ 7,500 \$ 8,500 Annual service as compensation committee chairperson \$ 10,000 \$ 12,000 Annual service as member of the compensation committee (other than chair) \$ 5,000 \$ 6,000 Annual service as nominating and corporate governance committee chairperson \$ 8,000 \$ 10,000 Annual service as member of the nominating and corporate governance committee (other than chair) \$ 4,000 \$ 5,000 Annual service as research and development committee chairperson \$ 8,000 \$ 10,000 Annual service as member of the research and development committee (other than chair) \$ 4,000 \$ 5,000

-In addition, our policy provides that, upon initial election or appointment to our board of directors, each new non-employee director will be granted a one-time grant of a non-statutory stock option with a target grant date fair value of \$500,000, based on the average closing market price calculated over a trailing 30-day period, to purchase shares of our common stock on the date of such director's election or appointment to the board of directors, (the "Director Initial Grant").
-The Director Initial Grant will vest in substantially equal monthly installments over three years.
-On the date of each annual meeting of stockholders of our company, each non-employee director who will continue as a non-employee director following such meeting will be granted an annual award of a non-statutory stock option with a target grant date fair value of \$250,000, based on the average closing market price calculated over a trailing 30-day period, to purchase shares of our common stock (the "Director Annual Grant").
-The Director Annual Grant will vest in equal quarterly installments over one year and will vest in full on the earlier of the one-year anniversary of the grant date or on the date of our next annual meeting of stockholders.
-The Director Initial Grant and Director Annual Grant are subject to full acceleration of vesting upon the sale of our company.
+In addition, our policy provides that, upon initial election or appointment to our Board, each new non-employee director will receive an initial, one-time grant of a non-statutory stock option to purchase shares of the Company's Common Stock with a grant date value of \$500,000, based on the average closing market price calculated over a trailing 30-day period (the "Director Initial Grant") with an exercise price per share equal to the closing price of a share of the Company's Common Stock on the date of grant.
+The Director Initial Grant will vest in substantially equal monthly installments over three years beginning on the grant date.
+On the date of the Company's Annual Meeting of Stockholders will receive an annual grant of a non-statutory stock option to purchase shares of the Company's Common Stock with a grant date value of \$250,000, based on the average closing market price calculated over a trailing 30-day period (the "Director Annual Grant") on the date of such Annual Meeting of Stockholders with an exercise price per share equal to the closing price of a share of the Company's Common Stock on the date of grant.
+The Director Annual Grant will vest in equal quarterly installments over one year and will vest in full on the earlier of (i) the one-year anniversary of the grant date or (ii) the next Annual Meeting of Stockholders.
+The Director Initial Grant and Director Annual Grant are subject to full acceleration of vesting upon the sale of our company and will cease vesting if the director resigns from our Board or otherwise ceases to serve as a director, unless the Board determines that the circumstances warrant continuation of vesting.